chinamike65/hugo-tuolesi/content/book3/book3en.md

 (2) The grace of speaking … 131

-(3) Continuing the grace of blessings…..
+(3) Continuing the grace of blessings …..
 132

 (4) The kindness of reciting teachers inspires respect...
 132